sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 {:toc}

 ## Performance budget
 Have you heard of a performance budget?
 If not, please go read these excellent posts by Tim Kadlec.
 Don't worry we will be here when you get back.
 [Setting a performance budget](http://timkadlec.com/2013/01/setting-a-performance-budget/) and [Fast enough](http://timkadlec.com/2014/01/fast-enough/).
-Also read Daniel Malls [How to make a performance budget](http://danielmall.com/articles/how-to-make-a-performance-budget/).
+You should also read Daniel Malls [How to make a performance budget](http://danielmall.com/articles/how-to-make-a-performance-budget/).
 Welcome back, let's continue the setup of sitespeed.io performance budgets. :)

 ### How it works
 When you run sitespeed.io configured with a budget, the script will exit with a exit status > 0 if the budget fails.
-It will log the budget items that are failing and the ones that are working, and create a HTML report for the budget.
+It will log all budget items regardless if they pass or fail and generate a HTML report.

 The log will look something like this: